motspilot Documentation

 No code

 Produces deployment guide with copy-paste commands, rollback steps, smoke tests, and monitoring instructions.
-Includes <investigate_before_documenting> guard and <self_check> verification.
+Includes <hard_constraints>, <investigate_before_documenting> guard, <analysis>/<summary> output split, and a 12-item <completion_checklist>.
 Surfaces unresolved verification issues with [VERIFY] markers.

 • What changed (human summary)